Setting up an Azure Blob Storage Output

 Azure CDN vs. Azure Blob Storage

-If you wish to serve content via Azure CDN, you should configure your CDN to pull from the Blob Storage container after encoding is complete.
-This is outside the scope of Bitmovin configuration and is managed through your Azure CDN settings.
+To serve content via Azure CDN, configure your CDN to pull from the Blob Storage container after encoding is complete.
+Manage this outside the Bitmovin configuration through your Azure CDN settings.

 Common Issues